Application Areas of Knowledge BaseEstimated Reading Time: 8 Minutes

 - Providing Smooth Onboarding to Employees: Inducting new employees is time-consuming and costly.
 You have to organize training sessions every time a bunch of people joins your organization.
 This work can be eased out with a full-fledged knowledge management system.
 Once you have an online platform completely dedicated to helping new employees self-train, the need to conduct training will get eliminated.

-- Developing Knowledge Sharing Culture: When an organization gives a transparent mechanism to share information, it gives motivation to employees and reduces hoarding of information; a company keeps the knowledge and experience of employees even when they leave the organization.
+- Developing Knowledge Sharing Culture: When an organization gives a transparent mechanism to share information, it gives motivation to employees and reduces hoarding of information.
+This helps a company keep the knowledge and experience of employees even when they leave the organization so it can be utilized by the new employees.

 Customer Service Knowledge Base